Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Discussion and Conclusions

 The training and testing codes used in this work are available at: \url{https://github.com/DanengYang/GraphPathLikelihood}

 \acknowledgments We acknowledge the IllustrisTNG collaboration for making the simulation data publicly available.
+This work is partially supported by the cosmology simulation database (CSD) in the National Basic Science Data Center (NBSDC-DB-10).
 The authors used generative AI tools for code-assistance and language editing during software and manuscript development.
 All scientific content, methods, results, and conclusions were designed, verified, and approved by the authors.

 \onecolumngrid